Matt Entz

-Matthew John Entz (born October 9, 1972) is an American football coach.
-He is the head football coach at North Dakota State University.
+Matthew John Entz (born October 9, 1972) is an American college football coach who is the head football coach at California State University, Fresno (Fresno State), a position he has held since 2025.
+He also served as the head coach at North Dakota State University from 2019 to 2023.
 Entz took over from the departing Chris Klieman after Klieman led the 2018 North Dakota State Bison football team to the program's seventh NCAA Division I Football Championship in eight seasons.
 Entz was the defensive coordinator for the Bison from 2014 until his promotion following the 2018 season.
+He was the linebackers coach and assistant head coach for defense at the University of Southern California (USC) for the 2024 season.